cosailer/4e03/README.md

 if we upgrade the atmega168pa to atmega328pb, then 2 extra pins( pin 3 and pin 6) can also be used, also, they seem to be the second I2C channel, so adding a I2C sensor is possible again!

+I have another interesting way to add the I2C sensor boards, since the signal lines of USB port 1 is not connected, they can be connected directly to the I2C port of atmega328pb, then the sensor boards can be inserted like a USB dongle, and the charging ability should not be affected.
+A LDO to convert 4v-5v to 3.3v may be needed.

 some ideas:
 1. upgrade atmega168pa to atmega328pb, more pin, more flash/ram/eeprom
 2. remove sensor U8, move the connection from PB4 to PC0 to add the ability to measure usb input voltage